DesktopECHO/kWSL/README.md

  kWSL Installation Complete!
 GUI will start in a few seconds...
 ```

+Currently you should see approximately 962 packages installed.
+If the number reported is much lower it means you had a download failure and need to re-start the install.

-Upon completion you'll be logged into an attractive and fully functional XFCE4 desktop.
-A scheduled task is created for starting kWSL.
+Upon completion you'll be logged into an attractive and fully functional KDE Plasma.
+A scheduled task is created for starting/managing kWSL.

    **If you want to start kWSL at boot (like a service with no console window) do the following:**